 Are there any financing options?

 Many dentists offer either payment plans or accept third-party financing.
-Some require credit checks, so be sure to read to the fine print.
+Some require credit checks, so be sure to read the fine print.

 How long will my results last?